 - Evidence that partnerships have the potential to be long-lasting, with the partnership structured to work whatever challenges participants face;

-- The extent to which the partnership is improving services and/or reducing costs;
+- The extent to which the evidence shows the partnership is improving services and/or reducing costs;

 - The extent to which the partnership has added real value to the outcomes for local communities;

 - The innovative nature of both the partnership itself and the work it is undertaking.